 Senior Project Director

-Ms. Vorderer is primarily responsible for the Route to Success project, a systems change model that assists Developmental Disabilities Councils and other funders in thinking more systemically about their impact on supports and services.
+Lee Vorderer is a senior project director at HSRI, where she is primarily responsible for the Route to Success project, a systems change model that assists Developmental Disabilities Councils and other funders in thinking more systemically about their impact on supports and services.
 She is involved in a number of other evaluation projects, and has taught in special education and at the undergraduate and graduate levels for more than 40 years.
-She has a Master's Degree in Education from Vanderbilt University.
+She has a master’s degree in education from Vanderbilt University.

 Senior Research Associate

-Dr. Wieman currently serves as Senior Research Associate at HSRI, where he has worked on a variety of projects involving evaluation of mental health care programs and systems at the federal, state and local level.
-He also serves as Research Coordinator at the Cambridge Health Alliance Department of Psychiatry in Cambridge, MA.
+Dow Wieman currently serves as senior research associate at HSRI, where he has worked on a variety of projects involving the evaluation of mental health care programs and systems at the federal, state and local levels.
+He also serves as research coordinator at the Cambridge Health Alliance Department of Psychiatry in Cambridge, Massachusetts.